Important Bali Travel Info

 (So that Rp1.400.000 would be about $96.88).

-American credit cards are usually accepted only at large hotels and top restaurants, so you definitely need to carry Indonesian rupiah for on-the-road purchases, shopping, roadside restaurants, and small stores.
-(U.S. dollars are not usually accepted for purchases, but can be exchanged at banks for rupiah -- see below).
+American credit cards are usually accepted only at large hotels, fancy stores, and top restaurants, so you definitely need to carry Indonesian rupiah for on-the-road purchases, shopping, roadside restaurants, and small stores.

 At the Bali airport I will use my debit card at the ATM (at fair exchange rates) to get just enough rupiah to cover my first day's expenses. .
 Note that Bali ATMs (or your home bank) may limit how much you can withdraw with each transaction, and how much you can withdraw per day.